A web browser doesn’t just download a web page; it also has to show

 events.The Tk

 manual has more information about this.
-It’s not easy to write
+Cross-platform applications

-Resizing: Make the browser resizable.
-To do so, pass the
+2-3 Resizing.
+Make the browser resizable.
+To do so, pass

 and expand